 Provision of off road parking in excess of building standards for any future development

-Numbers 1,2,3,6,and 7 all support the resident’s wish for additional parking within the curtilage of houses.
-In particular numbers 6 and 7 specifically mention the provision of additional parking on private land AND for provision of off road parking in excess of the building
+Numbers 1,2,3,6 and 7 all support the residents’ wish for additional parking within the curtilage of houses.
+In particular numbers 6 and 7 specifically mention the provision of additional parking on private land AND for provision of off- road parking in excess of the building standards for any future development.

 This response and public meetings led to the Parking Objectives on page 20 of the Neighbourhood Plan.